kwaldenphd/matplotlib-intro/README.md

 ax.set_yticklabels(['zero', 'five', 'ten', 'fifteen', 'twenty', 'twenty five', 'thirty'], fontsize='small')
 ```

-54. These modifications set the ticklabel font size as `small` and for the `X` axis tick labels rotate the text by 30 degrees.

-55. We could also adjust the tick label style without adjusting the actual tick labels using `.tick_params()`.
+These modifications set the ticklabel font size as `small` and for the `X` axis tick labels rotate the text by 30 degrees.
+We could also adjust the tick label style without adjusting the actual tick labels using `.tick_params()`. `.tick_params()` modifies the label size for major tick marks on both the `X` and `Y` axis.
 For example, to change the font size for major tick marks on both axis:

 ```Python
 # add title
 ax.set_title("Square Numbers")